robchendev/Guitardex_old/src/t/1-32/29-soundhole-strum/soundhole-strum.md

 ### Explanation

-The soundhole strum is a percussive technique used by Eddie van der Meer.
+The soundhole strum is a percussive technique used by guitarist Eddie van der Meer.

 To perform a soundhole strum, do a strum and at the end of the strum, hit the back of your fingernail on the edge of the guitar's soundhole.